gogoprog/lddtree-issue/README.md

 `ldd` and `lddtree` results differ when modifying the libraries rpath.

-This repo is a reproductible case of this issue.
+This repo is a reproducible case of this issue.

 See the outputs: